cronvel/rest-query/doc/methods-paths-and-patterns.md

 * `/Users/123456789012345678901234/~~friends`
 * `/Users/bob/~avatar`

+# Contextified patterns

 A context object may be passed to the pattern-matcher.
-The pattern can refer to it a markup starting with `$`, producing markup like: `{$path.to.some.property}`.
+The pattern can refer to it by a markup starting with `$`, producing markup like: `{$path.to.some.property}`.

-E.g.: assuming we got a this context object:
+E.g.: assuming we got this context object:

 ```
 {